Lumberyard to Open3D — Amazon Game Engine 101

 If a team member wants to use a different tool, or one they created, it’s easy.
 Open3D has integrations to the tools artists and designers use, for example Maya.
 This will allow teams to build higher-quality graphics, their way.

 One of the most important features is the ability for teams to quickly build cross-platform applications.
 Open3D supports PC, Mac OS, Linux, iOS, and Android to start.
 With some extensions, teams will soon be able to deploy on Xbox, PlayStation, and Oculus.

-For smaller studios, this makes Open3D an attractive option.
+For smaller studios, this makes the Amazon game engine an attractive option.
 They can deploy everywhere while avoiding royalty charges, allowing them to deliver on the scale of AAA studios.

 Cloud services are easier than ever to take advantage of with Open3D.
 Teams can deliver faster and get support when they need it.